Fada N'gourma

-Fada N'gourma, also written Fada-Ngourma or Noungu, is a city and an important market town in eastern Burkina Faso, lying 219 km east of Ouagadougou, in the Gourmantché area.
+Fada N'gourma, also written Fada-Ngourma or Noungu (Nũngu), is a city and an important market town in eastern Burkina Faso, lying 219 km east of Ouagadougou, in the Gourmantché area.
 It is the capital of the Est Region and Gourma Province, and is also the seat of the king of the Gurma and the Roman Catholic Diocese of Fada N'Gourma.

 It is primarily known for its blanket and carpet manufacturing as well as honey production.

 Etymology

 In Hausa, Fada N'gourma means "residence of the chief of Gourma", or "place where one pays the tax".

 History

 The town was founded by Diaba Lompo as Bingo at the beginning of the 13th century.
 In the 16th and 17th centuries it was the capital of a Gourmantché state that frequently warred with the Songhai Empire.
 The French arrived at the town in January 1895 and the local Gurma ruler accepted French protection.